 Black Pullet.
 This design for an amulet comes from the Black Pullet grimoire.

 The book was also inexpensive, putting it within the reach of a large number of buyers.
+Fearing the spread of what they viewed as potentially revolutionary ideas, the British government prosecuted printers and booksellers who tried to publish and distribute it.
+Nevertheless, Paine's work inspired and guided many freethinkers.
+Historical context Intellectual context: eighteenth-century British deism Paine's book followed in the tradition of early eighteenth-century British deism.
+While some deists accepted revelation, most argued that revelation's restriction to small groups or even a single person limited its explanatory power.
 T. S. Eliot.
 Thomas Stearns Eliot OM (26 September 1888 – 4 January 1965) was an essayist, publisher, playwright, literary and social critic and "one of the twentieth century's major poets.